ARUP-NGS/BMFtools/README.md

 #Known Issues
 1. VCF
-    1. NSS INFO field does not work.
+    1. NSS INFO field does not seem to work.
     2. MQM, MPF, and MQB have nonsense values.
     3. Need to test NDPS
-    3. Something seems wrong with the FA calculation.
-The list comprehension is not providing accurate numbers.